mysociety/alaveteli/README_NIX.md

 It does a lot of this by putting everything it needs (programs, libraries, config files...) under `/nix/store/` which it manages by itself (do not go and mess with the contents of that folder! let `nix` take care of it).

-When using it for development environments, it put everything you need in there (ruby, postgresql, gems, etc...) so that these don't conflict with whatever is already on your machine.
+When using it for development environments, it puts everything you need in there (ruby, postgresql, gems, etc...) so that these don't conflict with whatever is already on your machine.
 And conversely, the alaveteli devenv won't mess up other projects you have setup on your machine.